Stuff You Should Know: YouTube

-Stuff You Should Know also has a YouTube channel, but stopped updating it regularly in 2017.
-Animated shorts are released on Mondays, This Day in History videos are released on Tuesdays, and Clark's series Don't Be Dumb airs a new episode on Thursdays.
-In addition, the pair also offers live shorts and movie reviews.
+Stuff You Should Know also has a YouTube channel, which hasn't received new video content since 2017.
+It used to be home to animated shorts, a This Day in History segment, and Josh Clark's series Don't Be Dumb.
+In addition, the pair also offered live shorts and movie reviews.

-In "Don't Be Dumb," Clark explains a topic while wearing a tweed jacket and bow tie.
-His posture, gestures, and stilted language are intentionally uncomfortable and awkward.
-Each episode ends with Clark saying: "So, next time someone tells you [subject of video], you set them straight!
-And tell them Josh sent you."
+In Don't Be Dumb, Clark explained a topic while wearing a tweed jacket and bow tie.
+His posture, gestures, and stilted language were intentionally uncomfortable and awkward.

-Internet Roundup is a new video segment filmed in the studio.
-Chuck and Josh highlight a couple of posts found deep in the web that they find interesting, entreating or amusing.
+In another video segment, Internet Roundup, Chuck and Josh highlighted a couple of posts found deep in the web that they found interesting, entreating or amusing.
 In 2009, Clark and Bryant began a "short lived" webcast.

+The YouTube channel is currently home to audio-only uploads of the podcast episodes.

 TV show

-A full-length Stuff You Should Know TV show premiered on January 19, 2013 on the Science Channel, which was owned by Discovery Network, the then-parent company of HowStuffWorks.
+A full-length Stuff You Should Know TV show premiered on January 19, 2013, on the Science Channel, which was owned by Discovery Network, the then-parent company of HowStuffWorks.
 The show included a pilot and 10 episodes each 30 minutes in length.
 The series was produced by production company School of Humans.

 Described as the "love child of the British version of The Office and an overheard conversation about science between two reasonably informed guys," the show was about a real podcast that is set in a fictional world.
 Each episode followed Josh and Chuck inside and outside the recording booth, combining the factual information of their podcast with humorous, fictional story lines that align with each podcast topic.

 The show had "the attention span of a teenaged boy" and "bounces from scene to scene without explanation or sense."
 Focus groups at the 2012 South by Southwest screened episodes and provided feedback for the development of the show, and its pacing in particular.

 The lead actress on the show was Caitlin Bitzegaio of the Upright Citizens Brigade Theatre.
 The shows were directed by L.C.
 Crowley with a theme song and score composed by The Henry Clay People, the "unofficial house band" of Stuff You Should Know.
 Guests on the show included John Hodgman, Sarah Silverman, Neil deGrasse Tyson, Rufus Wainwright, and Michio Kaku.

 The show was canceled after the first season "due to poor ratings", although each episode is made available for purchase on iTunes and Google Play.
 It was the most expensive pilot episode ever produced by the Discovery Channel.